|Course Length:||7 Weeks Full-Time|

 Depending on the degree you wish to apply for, additional entry requirements may also apply.
 Some potential progression routes, for example, including initial teacher training programmes and Psychology degrees, stipulate that you must have GCSE English, GCSE Mathematics and/or GCSE Science at Grade C or Grade 4 or above (or equivalent).
 If you do not already have these GCSEs, Edge Hill University offers equivalency tests.

 Some degrees will also require you to undergo DBS Enhanced Disclosure prior to progressing onto the programme.
 For initial teacher training students, the DBS requirement also applies to the Fastrack course, with clearance usually carried through to the start of your degree.
 For other subjects, DBS Enhanced Disclosure is not required in order to undertake the Fastrack programme but may be required to progress to your preferred degree.
-Edge Hill University will organise this on your behalf but you will be liable for the cost.
+Further information will be supplied to you at the relevant time.

 You can view the standard entry criteria for each degree, which includes details of DBS Enhanced Disclosure where required, by consulting our A-Z of courses.